-It was easy to walk outside to the bus station and get on the light rail line (LRT) (with one line change) to the Portland Airport.
-The LRT line was relatively fast and handled baggage well, if we did have to fight with the bicycles for spots.
+It was easy to walk outside to the bus station.
+We got on the light rail line (LRT) (with one line change) to the Portland Airport.
+The LRT line was relatively fast and handled baggage well.
+Although we did have to fight with the bicycles for spots.

-Our hotel the first night was at the airport, to get us quickly out of town the next day for our morning scenic tour of the Columbia Gorge.
-After this scenic tour we headed back towards Portland, viewing it from afar as we rolled past.
+Our hotel the first night was at the airport.
+We wanted to be able to get quickly out of town the next day for our morning scenic tour of the Columbia Gorge.
+After this scenic tour we headed back towards Portland and viewed it from afar as we rolled past.

-Our stop the second night was in the town of Yachats on the Oregon Coast, at the TripAdvisor recommended hotel the Fireside Motel.
+Our stop the second night was in the town of Yachats on the Oregon Coast.
+We stayed, at the TripAdvisor recommended hotel the Fireside Motel.
 Dinner was at a local diner (Luna) – ok when you are tired and hungry.

-We crossed into California when the produce inspection was not open, so did not have to ditch our bag of fruit.
-Having purchased a mini blender, the fruit had become an essential part of our morning routine.
+We crossed into California when the produce inspection was not open.
+So we did not have to ditch our bag of fruit.
+Having purchased a mini blender, the fruit became an essential part of our morning routine.

 Hotel – Radisson Airport (Portland)

 There is a large mall very close, although if it was a bit of a twisted route to get to.
 It was a quick mall trip for us to pick up a cooler and our smoothie blender.
-We plan to take advantage of Westjet Plus service on the way home which includes two bags each!
+We planned to take advantage of Westjet Plus service on the way home which included two bags each!

 Hotel – Fireside Motel (Yachats)

-There were a lot of suggestions to stop in Yachats – a town it was hard to find on most maps – and the Fireside Motel was a common choice.
-I had to book with them directly but had no trouble with their website to assess the property and pick a room.
-I was a bit leary because it was a pet-friendly hotel, but our room had no dog smell and all the dogs in residence when we were there were well behaved.
+There were a lot of suggestions to stop in Yachats – a town it was hard to find on most maps.
+The Fireside Motel was a common choice.
+I had to book with them directly.
+But had no trouble with their website to assess the property and pick a room.
+I was a bit leary because it was a pet-friendly hotel.
+But our room had no dog smell and all the dogs in residence when we were there were well behaved.

-A continental breakfast included home made muffins, cereal and fruit – but no protein unless you could stomach hard boiled eggs.
+A continental breakfast included home made muffins, cereal and fruit.
+But no protein unless you could stomach hard boiled eggs.

 Things To Do In Oregon

-The Pacific Coast is not a single destination but an experience to wander along.
-The Oregon coast is rugged, with rock shores and crashing waves.
+The Pacific Coast was not a single destination but an experience to wander along.
+The Oregon coast was rugged, with rock shores and crashing waves.
 At times of the year (and times of the day), there are whales to be seen.

-The Information Centre suggested that we stop at the Requa Overlook, high above the mouth of the Klamath River.
-She said there was arranger there because the whales were feeding at the river mouth.
+The Information Centre clerk suggested we stop at the Requa Overlook, high above the mouth of the Klamath River.
+She said there were often there because the whales fed at the river mouth.
 We hoped we would not miss this viewing.